About CRs at UVa

 Members are not only interested in supporting politicians, but also in supporting specific legislation.
 Our weekly meetings are a time for Republicans on Grounds to come together and have open and honest discussions about the policy issues impacting our daily lives.
 Recent speakers include Jen Kiggans, Congressman Dan Crenshaw, and Colonel Dan Moy and many more.
 Additionally, we host our local politicians, such as Delegate Rob Bell and Nick Freitas, to gain insight into our state’s politics.

 Between speakers and campaigns, the chapter stays busy, but we always find time for some fun.
 Each semester, we make an effort to volunteer with organizations in Charlottesville that promote our values.
 We also host social events, to give conservative students on Grounds a chance to bond and form connections that will last a lifetime.
-Those bonds are made even stronger on deployments and trips such as the College Republican Federation of Virginia Conference in Richmond, and the Conservative Political Action Conference in National Harbor.
+Those bonds are made even stronger on deployments and trips such as the College Republican Federation of Virginia Conference in Richmond, and the Conservative Political Action Conference in Orlando.

 Disclaimer: Although this organization has members who are University of Virginia students and may have University employees associated or engaged in its activities and affairs, the organization is not a part of, or an agency of, the University.
 We are a separate and independent organization which is responsible for and manages its own activities and affairs.
 The University does not direct, supervise or control the organization and is not responsible for the organization’s contracts, acts or omissions.